Learn more about spinal bone spurs

-Spine bone spurs are a common but misunderstood occurrence as the body ages.
-While the word “spur” often leads to the imagination of sharp or pointed bone spears digging into a nerve or other tissue, bone spurs, or osteophytes, are actually smooth excess growths that can develop anywhere along the spine.
-These projections of bone are not actually sharp like spurs, but are round in shape.
-They generally form around joints and are a result of degenerative conditions.
+Spinal bone spurs are fairly common but sometimes misunderstood.
+The word spur may bring images of sharp or pointed projections digging into a nerve or other tissue.
+Yet bone spurs, also known as osteophytes, are typically fairly smooth growths of bone that can develop anywhere on the skeleton, including the spine.
+In many cases, they form around joints and are often a result of degenerative conditions like osteoarthritis.

-When bone is inflamed it responds either by dissolving away or by deposition of additional bone.
-The occurrence of each depends upon the acidity of the environment at the site of inflammation.
-Inflammation caused by infection yields increased acidity and bone dissolves.
-Chronic inflammation does not change acidity, thus it remains normal and boney deposits build.
-One condition that gives way to chronic inflammation is arthritis.
-Bone spurs often develop in degenerative arthritis of the spine, also called osteoarthritis.
 Osteoarthritis can occur in any of the body’s joints, including the facet joints of the spine, which are the sliding joint connections between vertebrae.
-In spinal osteoarthritis the cartilage of the articular surface of the joint deteriorates, roughens and wears away.
-This makes for very painful movement.
-Ultimately, bone begins to rub against bone, sometimes causing a crunching feeling that is referred to as “crepitus.”
-Other symptoms include:
+With spinal osteoarthritis, the cartilage on the surface of the joint breaks down, roughens and wears away.
+This dissolving makes for painful movement.
+Ultimately, bone begins to rub against bone, sometimes causing a crunching feeling that is referred to as crepitus.
+Other symptoms of osteoarthritis include:

 - Abnormal stiffness of the joint